NikKowPHP/social-brain/chapters/chapter-7.md

 This is a brutal hardware limitation.
 It's like having a top-of-the-line CPU that only has a few megabytes of RAM.

 When a message like David's arrives, it attempts to dump a dozen different items onto a workbench that can only hold four.
 The system doesn't just slow down; it crashes.
 The brain's defense mechanism against this overload—known as **cognitive load**—is to simply reject the entire data packet.
-The reader feels overwhelmed and disengages.

-This was a profound discovery in my investigation.
-Sending a long, unstructured message isn't just inefficient; it is a form of disrespect.
-It forces the other person to do all the work of sorting, prioritizing, and distilling your thoughts because you haven't done it for them.

-**Clarity is an act of empathy.** Brevity is a sign of respect for the limits of the human brain.

 **The Neuro-Why: Confusion is a Threat**
 The negative feeling of cognitive load isn't just about overload; it's a direct social threat.
 When you receive a confusing message, it attacks two of the core domains from Chapter 2:
 *   It threatens your **Certainty**.
 Your brain has no clear path forward, which feels unstable and dangerous.
 *   It can threaten your **Status**.
 It can make you feel stupid for not understanding, triggering the brain's social pain network.